Jared Goff Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Season Stats

-- He also has 76 rushing yards on 13 carries, averaging 9.5 yards per game.
+- He's also carried the ball 13 times for 76 yards, averaging 9.5 yards per game.

-- The Lions, who rank 30th in the NFL in points scored, have dropped back to pass 62.9% of the time while running the football 37.1% of the time.
+- The Lions have called a pass in 62.9% of their plays from scrimmage this year while running the ball 37.1% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

-- Goff has thrown 34 passes in the red zone this season, 51.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Steelers.